Native Invader: Inspiration

+A major source of inspiration for the album was Amos' belief that her white Appalachian ancestors from North Carolina and Tennessee were of Cherokee descent.
+During her trip to the Great Smoky Mountains, Amos acknowledged that she had Confederate ancestors.
+Both Tori Amos and her sister Dr. Marie Amos Dobyns have claimed Eastern Cherokee heritage and her sister has created ties with Native American organizations, such as by joining the Association of American Indian Physicians, an organization that allows people to join based on self-identification as Native Americans.
+While the album incorporates Native American themes, Tori Amos stated that she is an "observer" of Native American culture who is "not in a position to speak for First Nations people– that’s a sacred task."

 Critical reception

 Native Invader was well-received from music critics upon release.
 The album received a score of 76 out of 100 on the review aggregator website Metacritic, based on 14 reviews, indicating "generally favorable reviews".

 Reviewing the album for AllMusic, Neil Z. Yeung wrote, "Native Invader stands tall with its own vital voice and energy, alluding to beloved touchstones from throughout Amos' oeuvre while remaining fully of its time."

 Pitchfork rated the album positively, claiming that "[Amos'] intricately arranged songs are passionate and despairingly poetic."

 Native Invader Tour

 To promote the album, Amos embarked on the Native Invader Tour across Europe and North America.
-The tour began on September 6, 2017 in Cork, Ireland and concluded on December 3 in Los Angeles, California.
+The tour began on September 6, 2017, in Cork, Ireland and concluded on December 3 in Los Angeles, California.